Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Production scheduling optimization method

-In this paper, a NSGA-II based Multi-objective Production Scheduling Algorithm (MOPSA) is developed to solve the HRPSP, and the overall procedure of MOPSA is inherited from NSGA-II.
-Some personalized changes are made to instantiate the algorithm, in which the most import things are designing customized chromosome code and genetic operators to adapt specific problem.
+Recently, many swarm intelligence algorithms are introduced to solve complex optimization problem, in which Non-dominated Sorting Genetic Algorithm with Elitism (NSGA-II) that proposed by Deb \cite{deb2000fast} is a typical method to solve multi-objective problem.
+NSGA-II has been widely used to solve combinatorial optimization problems in engineering, such as hydro-thermal power scheduling problem \cite{deb2007dynamic}, job sequencing problem \cite{bandyopadhyay2012proposing} and flow-shop scheduling problem \cite{asefi2014hybrid}.
+In this paper, a NSGA-II based Multi-objective Production Scheduling Algorithm (MOPSA) is developed to solve the HRPSP, some personalized changes are made to instantiate the algorithm, in which the most important things are designing customized chromosome code and genetic operators to adapt specific problem.